 The suggested shift in the software engineering approach will result in higher predictability and risk reduction by ensuring that the business deadlines are met.
 This will also help in cost reduction and productivity improvement by ensuring optimal infrastructure cost.
 Better transaction response time will result in end users spending more time with their customers rather than waiting for the screen to appear.
 Thus a shift from reactive to a proactive mode is more likely to lead to higher performance and scalability as it would ensure that mission and business critical programs meet their stated objectives.

 To sum it up, a move to performance driven development is paramount to realizing better value from technology investments and ensuring that the IT systems are aligned to organization's business and scalability goals.

-Rajinder Gandotra is an AVP and Heads the Performance Engineering and Enhancement (PE2) practice at Infosys' Systems Integration unit.
+Rajinder Gandotra is an AVP and heads the Performance Engineering and Enhancement (PE2) practice at Infosys' Systems Integration unit.
 He has over 19 years of IT experience spanning Consulting, Management, Strategy and Execution.
-Prior to starting the PE2 practice, he set up the Technology Consulting practice at Finacle, Infosys' Universal Banking solution.
-He has a Bachelors Degree in Engineering in the field of Electrical and Electronics.
+Prior to starting the PE2 practice, he set up the Technology Consulting practice at Finacle, Universal Banking solution of Infosys.
+He has a bachelor’s degree in engineering in the field of electrical and electronics.
 He can be reached at

 A must-read for CIOs, according to Thought Leadership Digest

 The M2M communication space is almost the size of the US GDP